Mimu-Chess/mimu/README.md

 - `server`: Bun, Express, Socket.IO, `chess.js`
 - `desktop`: Neutralino

-## FAQ

-### Where are my games saved?

-As PGN files in the local app config directory, under `game-history/`.

-### Does this require an online account?

-No. The core workflow is local-first.

-### Can I use LC0 or Maia-style setups?

-Yes.
-The engine manager supports engines that require a weights file.

-### What should I do if an engine is not starting?

-Check the executable path first in the Engines view.
-If the same problem comes up more than once, it belongs in this README or [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Contributing

-If you open an issue, include:

-- your OS
+Development details live in [CONTRIBUTING.md](./CONTRIBUTING.md).

-- the engine you tried to run
-- whether the problem happens in `bun run dev`, `bun run desktop:dev`, or both
+When reporting issues, include your OS, the engine you tried to run, and whether the problem happens in `bun run dev`, `bun run desktop:dev`, or both.
-- the exact step that failed

-Development and packaging details live in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License